-In the lists below, we have compiled evidence-based activities and "interventions" that have been shown to promote well-being.
+In the sections below, we have compiled evidence-based activities and "interventions" that have been shown to promote well-being.
 We have specifically selected those that are most closely related to our research on various aspects of human flourishing including happiness and life satisfaction, mental and physical health, meaning and purpose, character and virtue, and close social relationships, as well as activities related to our research on pathways to human flourishing such as religious community, family, work, and education.

 The interventions and activities here are focused on those that individuals can implement themselves.
 There is of course a much broader research literature on interventions requiring special resources, trained therapists or health care providers, or which may require significant expense.